 Avoid overfeeding your pooch, and you’ll be just fine.

-- Puppies younger than four months: Four meals daily
+- Younger than four months: Four meals daily

-- Puppies between four and six months: Three meals daily
+- Between four and six months: Three meals daily

-- Puppies over six months: Two to three meals daily
+- Over six months: Two to three meals daily

 What to Feed a Pitbull Puppy